-Terms and Conditions and National Policy Requirements.
+4. Terms and Conditions and National Policy Requirements.

 If a grant is awarded, the recipient must comply with the terms and conditions in the formal award document provided by the contracting officer at the time of award.
-The National Policy Assurances to be incorporated as award terms are located at the following web address http://management.energy.gov/business_doe/1374.htm.
+The National Policy Assurances to be incorporated as award terms are located at the following web address http://energy.gov/management/downloads/national-policy-assurances-be-incorporated-award-terms.

-C. REPORTING.
+C. REPORTING

-Reporting requirements are identified on the Federal Assistance Reporting Checklist and Instructions, DOE F4600.2, attached to the award agreement.
+Reporting requirements are identified on the Federal Assistance Reporting Checklist and Instructions for RD&D Projects, DOE F 4600.2, attached to the award agreement.